The Pilgrim's Progress: References in literature

 In Louisa May Alcott's Little Women, the protagonist Jo and her sisters read it at the outset of the novel, and try to follow the good example of Bunyan's Christian.
 Throughout the novel, the main characters refer many times to Pilgrim's Progress and liken the events in their own lives to the experiences of the pilgrims.
 A number of chapter titles directly reference characters and places from Pilgrim's Progress.

 The cartoonist Winsor McCay drew an allegorical comic strip, entitled A Pilgrim's Progress, in the New York Evening Telegram.
 The strip ran from 26 June 1905 to 18 December 1910.
 In it, the protagonist Mr. Bunion is constantly frustrated in his attempts to improve his life by ridding himself of his burdensome valise, "Dull Care".

 C. S. Lewis wrote a book inspired by The Pilgrim's Progress, called The Pilgrim's Regress, in which a character named John follows a vision to escape from The Landlord, a less friendly version of The Owner in The Pilgrim's Regress.
 It is an allegory of C. S. Lewis' own journey from a religious childhood to a pagan adulthood in which he rediscovers his Christian God.

 Henry Williamson's The Patriot's Progress references the title of The Pilgrim's Progress and the symbolic nature of John Bunyan's work.
 The protagonist of the semi-autobiographical novel is John Bullock, the quintessential English soldier during World War I.

 The character of Billy Pilgrim in Kurt Vonnegut's novel Slaughterhouse-5: The Children's Crusade is a clear homage to a similar journey to enlightenment experienced by Christian, although Billy's journey leads him to an existential acceptance of life and of a fatalist human condition.
 Vonnegut's parallel to The Pilgrim's Progress is deliberate and evident in Billy's surname.

 Charlotte Brontë refers to Pilgrim's Progress in most of her novels, including Jane Eyre, Shirley, and Villette.
-Her alterations to the quest-narrative have led to much critical interest, particular with the ending of Jane Eyre.
+Her alterations to the quest-narrative have led to much critical interest, in particular with the ending of Jane Eyre.

 In Winnie Parry's Sioned (1906), the Welsh translation Taith Y Pererin is the titular Sioned's favorite book.
 The edition is that of 1880, Wrexam: R. Hughes & Son.

 Walt Willis and Bob Shaw's classic science fiction fan novelette, The Enchanted Duplicator, is explicitly modeled on The Pilgrim's Progress and has been repeatedly reprinted over the decades since its first appearance in 1954: in professional publications, in fanzines, and as a monograph.